elHornair/seb-release/README.md

 ## Possible future improvements

-As this project was a time boxed proof of concept, it is by definition incomplete.
-There are several optimisations and features that could be done in the future.
+As this project was a timeboxed proof of concept, it is by definition incomplete.
+There are several optimisations and features that could / should be done in the future.
 This is an incomplete list of them:

 * New action: show / hide secondary columns (toggle so only "important" columns are visible).
 This saves space, especially on mobile.
-However it should always be possible for the user to display all columns.
+However, it should always be possible for the user to display all columns.
 * Alerts / confirmations: nice alert box instead of system dialog (currently used for warnings in edit forms, deactivating of institutions, ...).
 Something like the Modal.
 * Implement example bulk action: Modal with list of all currently selected items.
 Possibility to adapt selection.